kefeletswe/kefeletswe/README.md

 FORM
 The user can be able to register or log in if they already have an account with the school.
-This also has a remeber password click button but unfortunatley it does not work.
-The  form button hovers on the words register and login ahave a smooth transition.

-The user can also find the schools social media links, contact number and location icons.

 FOOTER
-The schools copy right and contact details can be found here.
-The footer is currently in the form section.
+The user will find the schools social media links, copyright and location map.